godeploy/MCW-Case-Studies/docs/Building a resilient IaaS architecture - Case Study.md

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart:
+Directions: Answer the following questions.

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?